PeterKneale/multi-tenant-dapper-postgres-row-level-security/readme.md

-# Demo of Multi-tenant application using Dapper and Postgres with Row level security
+# Demo of a multi-tenant application using Dapper and Postgres with Row level security

 ## Configuring security policy